About the course

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in an area of relevance to your research project.
+- a first-class or strong upper second-class undergraduate degree with honours in an area of relevance to your proposed research project.

-However, entrance is very competitive and most successful applicants have a GPA of 3.7, a first-class degree or equivalent international qualification.
+However, entrance is very competitive and many successful applicants have a first-class degree or equivalent international qualification.

 No Graduate Record Examination (GRE) or GMAT scores are sought.

 Other qualifications, evidence of excellence and relevant experience

 - Evidence of a prior interest in, or experience of, the area of research proposed is likely to advantage an application.

 - Publications are not required but may be an advantage.

 This course requires proficiency in English at the University's higher level.
 If your first language is not English, you may need to provide evidence that you meet this requirement.
 The minimum scores required to meet the University's higher level are detailed in the table below.